 Chairman's Welcome Message

-So, at this time of year when opening registration for the International ME Conference Week events that are now firmly fixed into the calendar, and as our fifteenth conference is held, maybe we should just mention a few of the things the charity and its supporters are achieving and what we need to do to maintain this progress.
+At this time of year, when opening registration for the International ME Conference Week events that are now firmly fixed into the calendar, we should mention a few of the things the charity and its supporters are achieving and in order to maintain this progress.

 Apart from the day-to-day supporting of patients and families dealing with the effects of ME in various ways and advocating on behalf of ME patients we have made real progress in setting up key building blocks that have created sustainable and permanent change in how ME is researched and treated.

 IiMER is finding, funding and facilitating biomedical research into ME in a variety of ways and is focused on -

 - creating solid foundations for a research programme on ME

 - finding treatments that are based on research evidence

 - raising standards on all levels of patient care

 - facilitating European and international collaboration

 Our current projects include the following -